 Avenida del Mar is a beautiful pedestrian avenue with palm trees that stretches from Alameda Park to Playa de la Venus.
 Plenty of shops, restaurants, and home to the bronze sculptures which is created by Salvador Dalí.

-Stay In Downtown If you want to stay in Marbella City Center with vibrant nightlife; you want to rent a boat or go on a tour; you want beaches and the attractions of Old Town both within walking distance.
+Stay In Downtown If you want to stay in Marbella City Center with vibrant nightlife; you want beaches and the attractions of Old Town both within walking distance; you want modern area;

 Best places to stay in Marbella in Downtown:

-3. Puerto Banus, where to stay in Marbella for Nightlife
+3. Puerto Banus, best area to stay in Marbella for luxury holiday

-The Puerto Banus area lies outside of the city of Marbella itself, roughly 8 kilometers to the southwest.
+Located 4 miles west of Marbella, it’s about an hour nice walk along the promendade but easier to get taxis and buses.
 Puerto Banus was established in 1970 by local property developer José Banús, specifically with luxury travelers in mind.
 It was envisioned to be the Beverly Hills of the Costa Del Sol.

 Puerto Banus area offers great nightlife scene with plenty of bars and nigh clubs.
 If you come to Marbella for party, Puerto Banus is a great area to book your accommodations.

 It is centered around a stunning marina, where yachts and vessels worth millions of dollars are regularly docked just offshore.
 This draws international celebrities and the rich and famous to relax and party to their heart’s content.

 Around the marina, a fabulous collection of restaurants serves gourmet cuisine, with world-class chefs preparing dishes that cater to the most refined and picky pallets.
 The bars are just as stylish too, offering an air of sophistication, where you can enjoy a drink while looking out over the water.